 Here is an explanation of the above settings:

-- Use StartTLS: After initial connection, elevate the insecure connection to secure.
+- Use StartTLS: After the initial connection, elevate the insecure connection to secure.

 - Use TLS: Initiate a connection to LDAP using TLS.